sovelten/smallworlds/README.md

 ## Installing

-###Pharo 4 and above (Using Gitfiletree)

 There is more than one way to install the package.
-I will detail one possibility.
+The easier way is using Metacello.

+### Using Metacello

+Open the Playground and execute the following command:

+    Metacello new
+	    repository: 'github://ericvm/smallworlds';
+	    baseline: 'Smallworlds';
+	    load.

+### Using Gitfiletree (For development)

 Smallworlds depends on PetitParser and Spec for the GUI window.
 Spec comes with Pharo 4 and above.
 Make sure the dependencies are met.